Battle of Ingalls: Battle

 Bill Doolin, the co-leader of the gang, shot and killed Special Deputy Marshal Richard Speed, while co-leader Bill Dalton shot Deputy Marshal Lafayette Shadley, who died the following day.
 Shadley had fired on Dalton prior to himself being shot, breaking the leg of the outlaw's horse and toppling Dalton to the ground.
 Dan "Dynamite Dick" Clifton was then hit in the neck and wounded, but still able to ride.
 Deputy Marshal Jim Masterson eventually threw dynamite into where Jones was hiding, stunning him, after which he was captured.

 Of the outlaws, "Bittercreek" Newcomb was seriously wounded but escaped, "Dynamite Dick" Clifton was slightly wounded but escaped, and "Arkansas Tom" Jones, who had shot at least one of the deputies and one citizen, was stunned by the dynamite and captured.
 The saloon owner, Murray, who had taken up arms and sided with the outlaws, survived, spent some time in prison and later sued the marshals over his being shot.
 The rest of the gang escaped unscathed.
 Gang member Charley Pierce, who escaped, was later said to have been wounded during that gunfight, and was known for a fact to have gone into hiding with Newcomb shortly after the gunbattle, at which time both men were cared for by Newcomb's girlfriend Rose Dunn.

 Eventually, the gang was wiped out, some by capture, but most being killed by Deputy US Marshals.
 Most were brought down by the celebrated Three Guardsmen, Deputy Marshals Heck Thomas, Bill Tilghman and Chris Madsen.
 Two of the gang, "Bitter Creek" Newcomb and Charley Pierce, were killed by the Dunn Brothers, who were bounty hunters.
-The last of the gang to fall was Richard "Little Dick" West, killed in 1898 by Deputy Marshal Madsen.
-The actual last member to be killed was Roy Daugherty aka Arkansas Tom.
-He was killed in a shootout with Joplin, MO police August 16th, 1924.
+The last of the gang to fall were Richard "Little Dick" West, killed in 1898 by Deputy Marshal Madsen, and Roy Daugherty, killed in a shootout with Joplin, Missouri policemen on August 16, 1924.